 Gliding Over Strutting

-Unless you're actually hoping to get a callback to the Victoria Secret Fashion Show, save your strut.
+Unless you're actually hoping to get a callback to a high fashion runway show, save your strut.
 Strutting is actually very unnatural and places a lot of extra stress on your feet.
 Instead, try gliding.

 The basic heel-toe rule still applies, but don't put so much pressure on the heel that there's a deafening clack when your toes hit the ground.
 Try going down evenly on the heel and the ball of the foot.